 Ángel is a PhD candidate in Economics at the University of Florida with research interests in international macroeconomics and economic expectations.
 He holds an MA in Economics from the University of Florida, an MS in Economics from the University of Illinois at Urbana-Champaign, and graduated with honors with a BS in Economics from Universidad Nacional de Asunción. Ángel has professional experience as a PhD Summer Intern at the International Monetary Fund and previously held key positions at the Central Bank of Paraguay, focusing on external sector statistics and financial inclusion.
 He has received several academic awards, including the Lawrence Kenny Teaching Award and the Robert F. Lanzillotti Best Third Year Paper Award.
 Before becoming an instructor at the University of Florida, he was a Lecturer at the Universidad Católica “Nuestra Señora de la Asunción,” where he taught Intermediate Microeconomics and Intermediate Macroeconomics, and also taught Econometrics at the Universidad Nacional de Asunción, both in Paraguay.

 Gabriella is a masters student at the University of Florida’s College of Education studying Curriculum and Instruction with a Concentration in Educational Technology.
-She was a member of the 2022-2023 Hamilton Center Society of Fellows.
+She was a member of the 2022-2023 Hamilton School Society of Fellows.
 She plans to use her background in civic literacy, academic research, and student advocacy to create inclusive learning environments.

 Zhen holds an M.A. in Political Theory from Fudan University and a degree in Comparative History from Central European University.
 He is currently pursuing a Ph.D. in Political Science at the University of Florida.
 His research focuses on the history of political thought in the early modern period and contemporary issues related to the environment and technology.